Globatalent/crowdsale/README.md

 **[ERC20 methods]**

 - `doTransfer` [L167]: Actual transfer function in this contract.
-Inside it balances are checked, the TokenController is warned that a transfer has been done and it checks that transfers are enabled.
+Inside it, balances are checked.
+The TokenController is warned that a transfer has been done and it checks that transfers are enabled.
 - `totalSupply(blockNumber)` [L270]: Returns the total supply of tokens at `blockNumber`.
 - `balanceOfAt(owner, blockNumber)` [L283]: Returns the amount of tokens of owner at `blockNumber`.
 - `createCloneToken(cloneTokenName, cloneDecimalUnits,